-Should a voter spoil any ballot in his or her effort to mark the same, he or she shall fold the ballot and return it to the clerk.
-The clerk shall destroy said ballot or ballots in the presence of the voter and shall issue said voter another ballot in the same manner that the first one was provided.
-The voter shall execute a statement (Voter signs the Spoiled/Mutilated Ballot Envelope) prescribed by the Election Commission in which the voter swears or affirms that he or she spoiled his or her original ballot or ballots, returned said ballot or ballots to the clerk, that the clerk destroyed the ballot or ballots in his or her presence and placed destroyed ballot in the Spoiled/Mutilated Ballot Envelope and that he or she was issued a new ballot or ballots.
+Should a Vvoter spoil any ballot in his or her effort to mark the same, he or she shall fold the ballot and return it to the Cclerk.
+The Cclerk shall teardestroy said ballot or ballots in the presence of the Vvoter and shall issue said Vvoter another ballot in the same manner that the first one was provided.
+The Vvoter shall execute a statement (Voter signs the Spoiled/Mutilated Ballot Envelope) prescribed by the Election Commission in which the Vvoter swears or affirms that he or she spoiled his or her original ballot or ballots, returned said ballot or ballots to the Cclerk, that the Cclerk tore destroyed the ballot or ballots in his or her presence and placed the torn destroyed ballot in the Spoiled/Mutilated Ballot Envelope and that he or she was issued a new ballot or ballots.